 While we shouldn't pressure ourselves to live up to the impossible standards of magazines (whether it's interiors, fashion, or otherwise), it doesn't hurt to learn a few tricks of the trade to make our own homes feel a little more curated and polished.
 Enter Colin King, a freelance interior stylist for publications like Architectural Digest.
 His Instagram feed is a master class in interior styling.
 He's perfected the art of crafting details that make a space feel elevated and personal.

 We chatted with him about all the little things that he's learned through styling for a camera lens.
 The best part?
 A stylist's gig is usually no more than a day's work—which means you can achieve the same effect in just a few hours.
-Ready to take your home to a whole new level?
-These insanely easy tricks will make a world of a difference in your space.
+If you're ready to take your home to a whole new level, these insanely easy tricks will make a world of a difference in your space.

 Focus on Unique Objects